kianerfaan/reasontosue.replit.app/README.md

 5. Open a Pull Request

 ## 📄 License
-This project is licensed under the Apache 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 - see the LICENSE file for details.